-Keep reading to learn both Apple’s iOS app icon requirements in regards to app icons and a few best practices you can use to ensure your icon is as effective as it possibly can be.
+Keep reading to learn both Apple’s iOS app icon guidelines in regards to iPhone app icon sizes and a few best practices you can use to ensure your icon is as effective as it possibly can be.

-Apple demands that app icons adhere to strict pixel guidelines to ensure they’re displayed properly across the company’s many different devices.
+Apple App Store icons must adhere to strict pixel guidelines to ensure they’re displayed properly across the company’s many different devices.

 iOS App Icon Best Practices

-The size and resolution of your iOS app icon aren’t the only things that matter.
-You also need to create an icon that attracts your target audience and entices them to click on, download, and actually use/play your app or game.
+Apple app icon size and resolution of your iOS app icon aren’t the only things that matter.
+You also need to create an App Store app icon that attracts your target audience and entices them to click on, download, and actually use/play your app or game.
 Here are three best practices to help: